This note mainly focuses on summarizing knowledge based on Corey Schafer’s Python Tutorial

 Conversing Between Lists and Strings

-For example, we want to turn courses
+For example, we want to turn courses into comma-separated string.

 courses = ['History', 'Math', 'Physics', 'CompSci'] course_str = ', '.join(courses) print(course_str)